epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/WindupRulesGeneration.md

 # Windup Rules Generation Workflow

+## Overview
+This guide provides a step-by-step process to execute the Windup Rules Generation Workflow.
+The primary objective is to automate the creation of migration rules, simplifying application modernization and ensuring consistency while adhering to best practices.

 ## ⚠️ Warning

 - Keep track of your token and budget usage by regularly checking the details via the "Usage details" button on workflow-executions page after step 13.